dotnet/docs/docs/framework/wpf/advanced/how-to-localize-an-application.md

 <a name="Some_Tips_for_Using_LocBaml"></a>
 ## Some Tips for Using LocBaml

 - All dependent assemblies that define custom controls must be copied into the local directory of LocBaml or installed into the GAC.
-This is necessary because the localization API must have access to the dependent assemblies when it reads the [!INCLUDE[TLA#tla_baml](../../../../includes/tlasharptla-baml-md.md)].
+This is necessary because the localization API must have access to the dependent assemblies when it reads the binary XAML (BAML).

 - If the main assembly is signed, the generated resource DLL must also be signed in order for it to be loaded.